dedusmulntxt/smallapi/README.md

 # smallapi
 oh cool my first http api

-CRUD with a small sqlite database on books and authors (or rather just CR)
+CRUD with a small sqlite database on books and authors

 # installation
 eh this is just a tiny vs studio thing, build from there idk